 So now we’ve covered the guidance on shipping and handling activities from a revenue perspective, but what about the associated costs?
 How should those be accounted for and classified in the income statement?
 The accounting for the associated costs is not addressed in the new standard.
 However, at the 2017 AICPA Conference on Current SEC and PCAOB Developments, the SEC’s OCA Associate Chief Accountant, Barry Kanczuker, stated that, for shipping and handling accounted for as a fulfillment activity, the SEC staff will not object to classification as cost of sales, nor will they object to a company continuing to apply a previous policy to account for the costs outside of costs of sales.
 Clearly, if shipping and handling is a separate performance obligation, then the associated costs would be classified as cost of sales.
 For significant shipping and handling costs classified outside of cost of sales, registrants should consider whether they should disclose the amount of the costs and the line item on the income statement that includes them.
 These were required disclosures under previous guidance.
 Basically, while 606 does not specify this disclosure, the SEC is “encouraging” it.
 While this guidance comes from the SEC and, therefore, relates specifically to public companies, it may also be helpful for non-public entities.

 Thanks to the SEC and comments made at the AICPA Conference, we now have an answer to a question left unanswered by ASC 606.
-If you would like more information about the new revenue recognition standard, be sure to check out our step-by-step guide for revenue from contracts with customers.
+If you would like more information about the new revenue recognition standard, be sure to check out our online training courses.

 This post is published to spread the love of GAAP and provided for informational purposes only.
 Although we are CPAs and have made every effort to ensure the factual accuracy of the post as of the date it was published, we are not responsible for your ultimate compliance with accounting or auditing standards and you agree not to hold us responsible for such.
 In addition, we take no responsibility for updating old posts, but may do so from time to time.